mllorand/boat-tracker-mllorand/README.md

 create .env with contents of envTemplate
 run: npm run serve

-Set up server:
-install dependencies in server: npm install create dotenv with contents of envTemplate and fill in the required data for database connection

 Set up database:
 create boats db with your psql user: create database boats run schema.pgsql found in server folder